hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 ```

 <img src="../img/dotplot.png">

+We find many terms related to **development and differentiation** and amongst those we see the term 'stem cell population maintenance'.
+Functionally, Nanog blocks differentiation.
+Thus, negative regulation of Nanog is required to promote differentiation during embryonic development.
+Recently, Nanog has been shown to be involved in neural stem cell differentiation which might explain the abundance of neuro terms we observe.

 Let's try a **KEGG pathway enrichment** and visualize again using the the dotplot.
 Again, we see a relevant pathway 'Signaling pathways regulating pluripotency of stem cells'.